ez8-co/xpjson/README.md

 ### Performance-purpose Details

-- Can **skip detection** that whether string needs to be converted or escaped.
+- Can **skip detection** that whether string needs to be encoded or escaped.
   - Enable detecttion as default.
     - Use a flag to skip when put string.
     - Auto set during deserialization if skip is possible.